moodle-an-hochschulen/moodle-theme_boost_union/README.md

 With this setting, you can hide one or multiple nodes from the primary navigation.

+##### User menu

+###### Add preferred language link to language menu

+With this setting, you can add a 'Set preferred language' setting to the language menu within the user menu.
+Understandably, this setting is only processed if the language menu is enabled at all.

 ##### Breadcrumbs

 ###### Display the category breadcrumbs in the course header